 Joanna specialises in public/private projects and in particular public sector outsourcing.
 She also advises both central and local government on a wide range of initiatives with particular regard to improving public sector service delivery through innovative work with public, private and voluntary sector partners.
 She advises on all aspects of the project including vires, procurement, corporate structures, risk management and key commercial issues.

 More recently, Joanna has been proactively promoting public sector enterprise and, in particular, the commercialisation of public sector services to optimise income generation for reinvestment across all local authority services.
 This involves developing the business case for the transformation of services including advice on local authority trading powers, creation of trading companies, VAT, tax and business rates, developing and negotiating asset transfer arrangements as well as briefing elected members and officers on their duties and responsibilities as directors of companies and managing potential conflicts of interest.

-Joanna is widely acknowledged as one of the UK's leading experts in relation to leisure and culture outsourcing projects.
-Described as the "best in the business”, Joanna has been involved in some of the UK’s most exciting and high profile projects including most recently The Hepworth Wakefield Garden, as detailed below.
+Joanna is widely acknowledged as one of the UK’s leading experts in relation to leisure, arts and culture outsourcing projects.
+Described as the “best in the business”, Joanna has been involved in some of the UK’s most exciting and high profile projects including most recently The Hepworth Wakefield Garden, as detailed below.

-Joanna is also a leading advisor on the 'Business Improvement Districts' initiative and was retained by the Office of Deputy Prime Minister to advise on the introduction of the scheme into the UK.
-Joanna has recently advised Reading, Camden, Hammersmith and Ealing on BID projects, all of which have gone from strength to strength.
+Joanna is also a leading advisor on the ‘Business Improvement Districts’ initiative and was retained by the Office of Deputy Prime Minister to advise on the introduction of the scheme into the UK.
+Joanna subsequently advised on the Reading, Camden, Hammersmith and Ealing on BID projects, all of which have gone from strength to strength.